-The historical house reopens to the public with refurbished galleries and a renewed permanent exhibition about the house and its former owners, Dr. Abraham and Anna Ticho, as well as with new spaces for temporary exhibitions.
+The historic house is now reopened to the public with refurbished galleries and a renewed permanent exhibition about the house and its former owners, Dr. Abraham and Anna Ticho, as well as with new spaces for temporary exhibitions.

 Situated in the Jerusalem city center, the serene Ticho House is a perfect place to experience the atmosphere of old Jerusalem while taking in the art of Israel's beloved painter, Anna Ticho (1894 -1980) and of contemporary art exhibitions.

 History of the Ticho House

 Ticho House was one of the first houses in Jerusalem built outside the Old City Walls.
 It was built in the second half of the nineteenth century by an Arab dignitary.
 Among its first occupants was the family of the notorious antiquities forger, Shapira.
 (The house is described in the memoirs of his daughter Myriam Harry, La Petite Fille de Jerusalem).

 Dr. Abraham Albert Ticho and his cousin Anna were born at the end of the nineteenth century in Moravia, then part of the Austro-Hungarian Empire.
 Dr. Ticho completed his medical studies in Vienna, where he specialized in ophthalmology at the Rudolph Hospital.
 Anna began studying art at the age of fifteen, also in Vienna.
 In 1912, Dr. Ticho was sent by the Frankfurt-based organization, Lema'an Tzion, to open an eye clinic in Jerusalem.
 Anna soon followed and the two were married during the same year.

 The impact of the Jerusalem landscape, with its barren hills and strong light, was such that for a number of years Anna Ticho could not paint.
 She began drawing again while in Damascus, where her husband was stationed during World War I.